ipo-exe/flare/docs/numbers.md

 # Numbers

-Numbers are a **core component** of Flare labels and are present in nearly every type of label.
+Numbers are a **core feature** of Flare labels and are present in nearly every type of label.
 They must be encoded in a **text-based, consistent, and unambiguous format**, ensuring that labels are sortable, readable, and machine-actionable.

 Flare provides a structured approach to encoding **integer numbers, real numbers, signals, and magnitude multipliers**.
 Each type has a specific role and format within a label.